C-Brown/C-Brown.github.io/_posts/2019-02-26-Shell-Reverse-TCP.md

  80480cb:	b0 0b                	mov    al,0xb
  80480cd:	cd 80                	int    0x80
  ```
- No null bytes so we are good keep moving forward.
+ No null bytes so we are good to keep moving forward.

  Extract bytes:
  ```shell